makyo/writing/work/claw17/disappearance.md

 -----

-With my stay here nearly doubled, I start exploring further into town.
+With my stay here nearly doubled, I've started exploring further into town.

 We're a ways out from Portland: I could take the regional bus there in about forty-five minutes, but I never do.
 Instead, I stick in this little down I wound up in.
 A town I picked because I got too anxious about Portland and left the bus at the stop before.
+Probably my best idea yet.

 I'd just gone to the dinky supermarket before, but now I started taking walks.
-Originally, it had just been a "stretch the legs before shopping" exercise, but now I was even bussing into town just to wander.
+Originally, it had just been a "stretch the legs before shopping" exercise, but now I was even heading into town just to wander.
 There's a neat little cafe with huge single-pane windows and a rocket stove that I've taken a liking to.
 Something about the impracticality of the windows combined with that adobe stove behind the bar tickles me.
 And as long as I stick to drip coffee, it's not too much out of my budget.

 I even ventured to the lone grooming stop in town to get my cheeks checked up on.
 I had been worried that they'd be weirded out by them, but I was greeted by a punky opossum with a bright pink streak of fur from the tip of her snout down to the nape of her neck.
 She said my cheeks were looking good, then talked me into buying a tube of dye.
 She suggested pink, but I went for the blue instead.

-I don't know why I did that, even.
+I don't know why I did that.
 Being an accountant wasn't just an occupation for me, it was an identity.
-I bought into the smart pantsuits and the tight grooming hard core.
-That's who I *was*.
+I bought into the smart pantsuits and that sensible jewelry, all still in my suitcase, to mark my position hard core.
+The tight grooming and the calm speed of numbers, that's who I *was*.

 Now, I don't know.
-I have three pairs of jeans, a frowsy canvas skirt, and a bunch of long- and short-sleeved button up shirts --- only some of which fit --- I grabbed from a thrift store before this whole excursion began.
+I have three pairs of jeans, a frowsy canvas skirt, and a bunch of long- and short-sleeved button up shirts --- only some of which fit well --- I grabbed from a thrift store before this whole excursion began.

 Maybe I just figured I'd own it.
 I got the cheek brands, after all; might as well get the dye, too.

 Tonight, I'm dyeing a diamond shape into the white down my front.
 It'll sit just above my breasts, with a tendril curling down beneath them, and another tendril curling up over my front to my neck.
 I can hide it with a scarf if I need, but otherwise, it'll peek up from above my shirt.
 Just a little tease.
 One that could go 'sexy' when I want, or just 'artsy' otherwise.

-The thought's actually really embarrassing, but it's been a long time since sex.
-Jarred and I were pretty into it at first, but it became routine, then scarce.
+The thought's actually quite embarrassing, but it's been a long time since sex.
+Jarred and I were pretty into it at first, but then it became routine, then scarce.
 We hadn't fucked for a month before I took off, and since then I'd been too busy hiding to worry about it.

 With this new arrangement with Adam, though, I don't know.